ShinokiX3/sudoku/README.md

 Save and Load: You can save the current state of your game and load it later to continue solving or playing.

 Responsive Design: The application is designed to work on various devices, including desktops, tablets, and smartphones.

+Does not pretend to be commercial project.
+View design taken from https://sudoku.com/.